“When I wake up in the morning,” says Leah, who’s going through perimenopause, “I’m stiff as a board. Anyone else suffering from joint pain?”

 5 Ways to Ease Menopause-related Joint Pain

-Regardless of what’s causing joint pain, it’s not fun to live with.
+Regardless of what’s causing menopause and joint Pain during menopause, it’s not fun to live with.
 To help ease the discomfort as you go through menopause, try these tips.

 1. Maintain a Healthy Weight